dreamqin68/test-deployment/minimal-frontend/README.md

 # Minimal Frontend

 A minimal frontend project used for testing a remote backend endpoint.
-This setup uses [Vite](https://vitejs.dev/) for local development and includes a simple HTML page (`index.html`) and a JavaScript file (`main.js`) to call the backend signup endpoint.
+This setup uses [Vite](https://vitejs.dev/) for local development and includes a simple HTML page (`index.html`) and a JavaScript file (`main.js`) to call the backend signup endpoint using **Axios** for API requests.

 ## Table of Contents